Introduction to PostgreSQL UUID

 Below is the parameter description of the above syntax.

-- Primary key – We have created a primary key on the UUID column; while creating a new table, we can also create a primary key later on in the column.
+- Primary key – We have created a primary key on the UUID column; while creating a new table, we can also create a primary key later in the column.

 How does UUID data type work in PostgreSQL?